ArashPartow/exprtk/readme.txt

 A final  piece of  type checking  functionality is  available for  the scenarios where  a single  function name  is intended  to be  used for multiple  distinct parameter  sequences.
+The  parameter sequences  are passed to the constructor as a single string delimited by the pipe '|' character.
 Two  specific  overrides  of  the  function  operator  are provided  one  for  standard  generic  functions  and  one  for string returning functions.
 The overrides are as follows:

       // f(psi,i_0,i_1,....,i_N) --> Scalar
       inline T operator()(const std::size_t& ps_index,